GrzegorzKozub/arch/README.md

   - Set as default browser
   - Hide bookmarks
   - Enable wide address bar
+  - Only allow suggestions from history and bookmarks
+  - Hide Brave Rewards button
   - Hide tab search button
-  - Hide Brave Rewards button
   - Disable everything except background images on the dashboard
   - Enable search and URL autocompletion
   - Join the Sync Chain and sync everything